 Hubbard, Chicago Warted - Winter Squash

-115 days — Also known as 'Green Warted Hubbard', the fifteen to eighteen foot vines of 'Chicago Warted Hubbard' are very vigorous and produce dark-green, hard shelled, heavily warted fruits that weigh up to sixteen pounds.
+SKU: 3370181115 days - Also known as 'Green Warted Hubbard', the fifteen to eighteen foot vines of 'Chicago Warted Hubbard' are very vigorous and produce dark-green, hard shelled, heavily warted fruit that weigh up to sixteen pounds.
 With some care, they can store into late spring and are good for pies, baking and freezing.

 Informational References: